Pairing: Gríowyn. (Gríma/Éowyn)

 Such a single word could have brought his doom, thought Gríma.
 He had never felt so defeated.
 Not even as she extended her hand for him to take and his cloak for him to don to the feast did replenish his smug feelings previous.

-"We join Théoden King at the feast." she said simply, Eomer walking a cautious foot ahead of them. Éowyn leaned towards Gríma in that moment, muttering, "If you speak a word of this, I will have you fall on your daggers again, but if you choose to live, you must bleed yourself dry."
+"We join Théoden King at the feast," she said, matter-of-fact, with Éomer walking a cautious foot ahead of them to the doorway. Éowyn leaned towards Gríma in that moment, muttering, "If you speak a word of this, I will have you fall on your daggers again, but if you choose to live, you must bleed yourself dry."

 With a swish of her golden locks, she vanished from the room.
 Her brother followed after casting the beaten counselman a look of victorious loathing.

 Gríma attended the feast silently, watching as the one he treasured most danced merrily among the men of the guard.
-His hatred towards Eomer festered like a boil on an old man's back; soon it might explode, and the ending result could wind up being dire.
-But for the moment, he watched without word behind his King's throne, just another shadow in the dusk.
+His hatred towards Éomer festered like a boil on an old man's back; soon it might explode, and the ending result could wind up being dire.
+But for the moment, he watched without word behind his King's throne, just another shadow in the dusk of the eve.

 He could not disgrace her.
 Not after what she had done for him.
 She had taken the poison, kept it from reaching his heart.
 She had managed to do that in more ways than one.
 He made forth an oath at that very moment from within the shadow of the King's throne.

 Author's Note: Thank you for all who have read so far.
 As you can tell, this is somewhat in an Alternate Universe; Théoden isn't a tottering old man and Éomer is a bit more of a protective brother and less of an asshole.
 Aah...
-This is written, somewhat, for a one Auri Mynonys.
+This is written, somewhat, for a one Auri Mynonys (and it still is!).
 I'm sure she gets many Griowyn fiction dedications, but...
 Oh well.
 I hope that my words will continue to please.